zachthieme/fullstack_test/TESTING.md

 # Testing Documentation

-This document provides comprehensive information about the testing setup and strategies for the fullstack feedback application.

 ## Overview

 The project includes comprehensive test suites for both backend (Flask API) and frontend (React) components: